-3.49 Cheating is defined by the University as the attempt to gain an unfair advantage in an assessment by gaining credit for work of another person or by accessing unauthorised material relating to assessment.
+3.49 Activities constituting a breach to academic integrity include cheating.
+Cheating is defined by the University as the attempt to gain or provide an unfair advantage in an assessment by gaining credit for work of another person or by accessing unauthorised material relating to assessment.